fivetran/dbt_workday/README.md

 | [workday__monthly_summary](https://fivetran.github.io/dbt_workday/#!/model/model.workday.workday__monthly_summary)  | Each record is a month, aggregated from the last day of each month of the employee daily history.
 This captures monthly aggregated metrics to track trends like employee additions and churns, salary movements, demographic changes, etc.    | No
 | [workday__worker_position_org_daily_history](https://fivetran.github.io/dbt_workday/#!/model/model.workday.workday__worker_position_org_daily_history)  | Each record is a daily record for a worker/position/organization combination, starting with its first active date and updating up toward either the current date (if still active) or its last active date.
 This will allow customers to tie in organizations to employees via other organization tables (such as `workday__organization_overview`) more easily in their warehouses. | No

+### Materialized Models
+Each Quickstart transformation job run materializes 29 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?